 - Assists administration in driving curriculum design & development

 - Works with leadership on strategic planning initiatives advancing engineering education

 - Develops and administers forward-thinking short and long term plans for development and growth

 - Provides vision and leadership promoting consensus building and collaboration

 - Assists the University in building a solid foundation for growth of engineering programs

-- Mentors undergraduate majors in electrical engineering
+- Mentors undergraduate majors in mechanical engineering

 - Fosters and promotes diversity and collegiality among faculty, students, and staff and is an advocate for change

 - Develops and maintains relationships with industry to support internships, project collaborations, industrial mentoring and Capstone projects

 - Actively supports college/university mission and initiatives